Apex, North Carolina: History

 In 1869, the Chatham Railroad, connecting Chatham County with Raleigh, was completed.
 At the highest point of the line, which railroad workers dubbed the "apex of the grade", existed a pond.
 Trains leaving out of Chatham would stop at the pond to replenish their water.
-A community began to grow around the stop, which the railroad workers called Apex.
-The town of Apex was incorporated in 1873.
-The pond was eventually drained by culverts and ceased to exist by 1900.
+A community began to grow around the stop.
+At the time, this community was known as "log pond".
+The name "log pond" almost certainly derives from the fact that the pond, which much resembled a small swamp, was covered in trees and vegetation, just like much of the surrounding area.
+People later called this area Apex, due to its position on the Chatham Railroad.
+The town of Apex was officially incorporated in 1873.
+As for the pond, it was eventually drained by culverts and ceased to exist by 1900.

 Apex grew slowly through the succeeding decades, despite several devastating fires, including a June 12, 1911, conflagration that destroyed most of the downtown business district.
 The town center was rebuilt and stands to this day, now one of the most intact railroad towns in the state.
 At the heart of town stands the Apex Union Depot, originally a passenger station for the Seaboard Air Line Railroad and later home to the locally supported Apex Community Library.
 The depot now houses the Apex Chamber of Commerce.

 Apex suffered mild setbacks during the Great Depression era, but growth began again in earnest in the 1950s.
-The town's proximity to RTP spurred additional residential development, yet the town managed to preserve its small-town character.
+The town's proximity to Research Triangle Park spurred additional residential development, yet the town managed to preserve its small-town character.
 During the 1990s, the town's population quadrupled to over 20,000, placing new demands upon Apex's infrastructure.